peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Enforcement:** API

 **Category:** Validation
-**Description:** If ConversationTurn has `parentTurnId`:
+**Description:** If a ConversationTurn has a `CHILD_OF` edge:
-- Referenced Turn MUST exist and belong to same Conversation
+- Referenced parent Turn MUST exist and belong to the same Conversation
-- Parent Turn MUST have earlier `sequence` number
+- `viaAlternative` on the edge MUST identify the Alternative in the parent Turn that this Turn responds to
-- Null `parentTurnId` ONLY allowed for first Turn in Conversation
+- Root Turn has no `CHILD_OF` edge (only first Turn per Conversation)

 **Rationale:** Maintains conversation tree structure integrity.